 Master's programme in Nuclear Energy Engineering

 The master’s programme in Nuclear Energy Engineering offers students an extensive and detailed education in the key areas pertaining to nuclear technology.
+The programme offers possibilities to attain a dual degree in cooperation with French, Korean or Chinese institutions.
 After graduation, students will be well-prepared for future positions within the advanced nuclear technology field, or in a nuclear science and technology research environment.

 Nuclear Energy Engineering at KTH